 Screenshot from POET videos.
 (Image courtesy of Cerles AA et al., 2021, New Solutions).

 In 2020, Gryphon Scientific received a supplemental grant to develop a training video series featuring topics related to prevention of COVID-19 for first responders.
-Like POET, these videos are also available on YouTube.

 Infectious Disease Response and Preparedness